jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 1. Text, numbers, and visuals should be **woven tightly together**.
-1. From a small set of principles, we can have a **rigorous, analytical framework** to evaluating information designs.
+1. From a small set of principles, we can have a **rigorous, analytical framework** for evaluating information designs.
 1. Information benefits from being shown in **space and time**.
-1. **Effective presentations** lead to the outsized impact of your work.
+1. Effective presentations lead to the **outsized impact** of your work.
 1. **High-density** visualizations trump those of low-density.
 1. Tufte-the-personality is over-hyped.
 1. Learning is a lifelong process.